-The company will start leasing the office in Texas in the United States under an operating agreement beginning April 25, 2022 and ending June 30, 2025.
-The Company will recognize right-of-use assets (IFRS 16 "Lease" policy) at the commencement date.
-April 25, 2022.
+The Company started leasing the office in Texas in the United States under an operating agreement beginning April 25, 2022 and ending June 30, 2025.
+The Company will recognize right-of-use assets (IFRS 16 "Lease" policy) at the commencement date, April 25, 2022.